after-the-sunrise/thadoop/README.md

 ### Hive SerDe
-Create a subclass of `TSerDe.java`.
+Create a subclass of `TSerDe`.
 This superclass implements the Hive's SerDe interface.

 [SampleSerDe.java]